simioni87/auth_analyzer/README.md

 The Burp extension helps you to find authorization bugs.
 Just navigate through the web application with a high privileged user and let the Auth Analyzer repeat your requests for any defined non-privileged user.
 With the possibility to define Parameters the Auth Analyzer is able to extract and replace parameter values automatically.
 With this for instance, CSRF tokens or even whole session characteristics can be auto extracted from responses and replaced in further requests.
 Each response will be analyzed and tagged on its bypass status.

 ## Why should I use Auth Analyzer?
 There are other existing Burp Extensions doing basically similar stuff.
 However, the force of the parameter feature and automatic value extraction is the main reason for choosing Auth Analyzer.
 With this you don’t have to know the content of the data which must be exchanged.
 You can easily define your parameters and cookies and Auth Analyzer will catch on the fly the values needed.
-Auth Analyzer does not perform any preflight requests.
+The Auth Analyzer does not perform any preflight requests.
 It does basically just the same thing as your web app.
 With your defined user roles / sessions.

-## Auth Analyzer Overview
+## GUI Overview
 (1) Create or Clone a Session for every user you want to test.

 (2) Save and load session setup